BenjaminTham/news-widget/README.md

 python newsparser.py
 ```

-<p>6.
-Want to package this into a single standalone executable file for Windows?
+<h3> Want to package this into a single standalone executable file for Windows?
 No problem!
-We can use pyinstaller for that.</p>
+We can use pyinstaller for that.</h3>

-<p>7.
+<p>1.
 Install PyInstaller:</p>

 ```
 pip install pyinstaller
 ```

-<p>8.
+<p>2.
 Run the Build Command: Open your terminal in the project directory and run this command:</p>

 ```
 pyinstaller --onefile --windowed newsparser.py
 ```

-<p>9. --onefile: Bundles everything into a single .exe.</p>
+--onefile: Bundles everything into a single .exe.</p>

-<p>10. --windowed: Prevents the black console window from opening when you run the app.</p>
+--windowed: Prevents the black console window from opening when you run the app.</p>

-<p>11.
+<p>3.
 Find Your App: PyInstaller will create a dist folder.
 Inside you'll find your brand new newsparser.exe!
 You can share this file with friends (who use Windows) and they can run it without installing Python.</p>

+<h2>🤖 What's Next?
+The AI Radio DJ!</h2>

+The next big idea is to transform it from a silent news reader into a fully-fledged AI Radio DJ!
+Like the one made by Spotify.
+So all you gotta do is tune into the news feed

+*   AI Chatbot: Integrate a chatbot to interact with you.
+*   AI Voice Generator: Instead of you reading the news, an AI voice will tell you the news, just like a radio host.
+*   Music Player: The "DJ" will also play your favorite music tracks between news segments.

+<h2>🙏 Acknowledgements</h2>

+This project stands on the shoulders of giants.
+A huge thank you to:

+CustomTkinter: For making it so easy to create beautiful, modern GUIs in Python.

+feedparser: For doing the heavy lifting of parsing all those RSS feeds.

+Channel News Asia & The Straits Times: For providing the high-quality news feeds.